tommy351/layercake/README.md

 # You don't have to sort the builds by their dependencies.
 Layercake resolves
 # dependencies and builds images in order.
 build:
+  images:
     foo:
       # Base image (required)
       from: alpine
       # Image tags (optional)
       tags:
         - fooapp:tag
         - tommy351/fooapp:tag
       # Build arguments (optional)
       args:
         foo: bar
       # A list of images used for cache resolution (optional)
       cache_from:
         - alpine
       # Image labels (optional)
       labels:
         foo: bar
       # Build scripts (required)
       # Just like Dockerfile
       scripts:
         # You can use a string
         - RUN echo hello
         # Or a map
         - run: echo hello
         # The value can be any type
         - env:
             VERSION: 1.2.3
         # Import other layers from other builds
         - import: bar
     bar:
       from: busybox
       scripts:
         - run: echo bar
 ```

 ## FAQ